orbitmines/archive/projects/_indefinite_future_projects/PENDING (2032+?); Sociology, Economics.md

 ##### Social - Linguistics
 Words are often mainly used without properly understanding the history of their use by others.

+- [ ] Inventing some words?
+	- [ ] Have some notes scattered through the archive looking for
+	- [ ] Another missing English thing, "I find this for me" not generally, not expanding generally, merely that severely constrained something is believed to be the case
+	      - [ ] Why is something done?
+Do the rules in place even reflect that? (understanding/understanding)

 [[2024-04-18]]
 Is there a word for: "Something happens, filter is put up to deal with it, then it's precisely that filter which becomes the problem."
 [[2024-02-07]]